 burned in 1996.
 Since then, it has grown wild with piping plovers, osprey, cacti, turtles, deer, rabbits and foxes, while the existing structures left from its amusement park / public beach days have deteriorated into a living ruins.
 Today's Pleasure Beach is spectacular, and it is accessible by foot at all tides via Stratford's ruggedly beautiful Long Beach.Pleasure Beach, a large terminus of a narrow barrier beach peninsula in Stratford, has belonged to Bridgeport for nearly a century.
 The bridge that connected it to the Bridgeport mainland

 Every month from April through October, Pleasure Beach Lives hosts a walk out to Pleasure Beach, touring the burned bridge, assorted architectural ruins, and of course, the wildly spectacular beach.
-This walk is about 4 miles, takes about 2.25 hours, and much of it is over loose sand, rubble, and uneven terrain.
-Be sure to wear sturdy shoes.
+This walk is about 4 miles, takes about 2.75 hours, and much of it is over loose sand, rubble, and uneven terrain.
+(Be sure to wear sturdy shoes!)
+Often, a specialist guides the tour, offering expertise on wildlife and/or history.

 Whether you've been to Pleasure Beach just once recently or went every summer as a child, it will come as no surprise that lots of folks have deep attachments to it, and many have found it inspirational.